 Why The Explainer Video Is So Popular

 Explainer videos work because they target our brain processing centers.
-To learn more about the science behind them, watch our explainer video on explainer videos below and read more about how explainer videos benefit your brand and audience.
+(Find out more about how explainer videos benefit your brand and audience.)

 Because explainer videos are so efficient at communicating, audiences crave them.
 According to a 2014 Levels Beyond survey, 59% of consumers say they would watch a brand video on a company site, while 67% like to watch how-to or tutorial videos most.